FormidableLabs/aws-lambda-serverless-reference/README.md

 * `SERVER_HOST`: `0.0.0.0`

 If your project supports Windows, you will want to have a more general / permissive approach.

+### User Roles

+We rely on IAM roles to limit privileges to the minimum necessary to provision, update, and deploy the service.
+Typically this involves creating personalized users in the AWS console, and then assigning them groups for varying appropriate degrees of privilege.
+Here are the relevant ones for this reference project:

+- **Superuser - Support Stack**: A privileged user that can create the initial bootstrap CloudFormation stack and Terraform service module that will support a Serverless application.
+It should not be used for Serverless deploys.
+- **IAM Groups - Serverless App**: The TODO_INSERT_MODULE_LINK_AND_NAME module provides IAM groups and support for different types of users to create/update/delete the Serverless application.
+The IAM groups created are:
+    - `tf-${SERVICE_NAME}-${STAGE}-admin`: Can create/delete/update the Lambda
+      service.
+    - `tf-${SERVICE_NAME}-${STAGE}-developer`: Can deploy the Lambda service.
+    - `tf-${SERVICE_NAME}-${STAGE}-ci`: Can deploy the Lambda service.

 ## Installation